 Le Marais Paris

-I easily filled my day admiring architecture, hunting out gems of Jewish history, eating pastries, trying on shoes and clothes in hip boutiques and peeking into gay bars.
+I easily filled my day admiring the architecture, hunting out gems of Jewish history, eating pastries, trying on shoes and clothes in hip boutiques and peeking into gay bars.

 Spending the day in the 3rd and 4th arrondissement opened my eyes to a whole different aspect of Paris away from the tourist clichés of the Eiffel Tower, Arc de Triumph and Notre-Dame.